 Education and Experience

 Entry to this classification requires a fully functional knowledge of and skill in standard office procedures and practices, as well as an ability to understand and operate in a variety of organizational structures.
 Additionally, incumbents are expected to have a thorough knowledge of English grammar, spelling, and punctuation and be able to clearly communicate orally and in writing.
-Some positions may require a knowledge of business mathematics beyond basic arithmetic.
+Some positions may require knowledge of business mathematics beyond basic arithmetic.
 The ability to use and quickly learn new office support technology systems and software packages is also a prerequisite.

 These qualifications would normally be obtained through a high school program, technical/vocational program, or their equivalents combined with several years of related office work experience.